JumpmanYouKnow/PythonNotes/k8s Notes.md

 	- HorizontalPodsAutoscaler(HPA): Autoscaler for pods, make sure the resources usage keeps at same level.(50% CPU/Memory Usage)
 	- Volume Claim Chain: To better manage a externel volume, to use a volume, must first claim it.
 	- Network Policy: Define a network policy to a set of pods(by label) like which set of pods(by label) or users(by namespace) can access.
+	- Secret: some secret you don't want others to know: ssh key, username/password

 # Expose A Service